BottleRocketStudios/iOS-DebugKit/Documentation/Guides/Conforming to Recordable.md

 ## Forwarding to a `Recordable` Property

 Often times it becomes necessary to wrap a type inside another.
-In the case this occurs to a `Recordable` type, it is very easy to forward that conformance on to the wrapper object.
+In cases where this wrapped type is already `Recordable`, it is very easy to forward that conformance on to the wrapper object.
 Suppose we have the following set up, and we want to use `Geofence` conformance in our `GeofenceEntry` type:

 ```swift
 public struct Geofence: Recordable, CustomStringConvertible {